 The Oasis Screen is accessed from the Oasis Button displayed in the Climate All Screen.
 This screen controls the Oasis Burner and both AC Heating Elements.
 The Burner, AC #1 and AC #2 Buttons will highlight when active.
-This screen also displays the Oasis System operational Status and Faults.
+This screen also displays the Oasis System operational Status and Faults The Burner Button will turn yellow when the heat transfer fluid is at temperature.
+The AC Buttons will turn yellow when the heat transfer fluid is at temperature or if the heating elements are shed.by the EMS function.